 At UC Hastings, Professor Silverstein teaches a number of clinical courses.
 When not supporting students in their litigation and mediation efforts, you can also find her working on scholarship regarding the attorney-client relationship, participating in regionwide clinician networking and education efforts, and sitting on the ABA’s ADR Legal Education Committee.

-Professor Silverstein is the current Chair of the Board of Directors of Women Organized to Respond to Life-Threatening Disease (WORLD), a women’s HIV/AIDS advocacy, education, and support organization headquartered in Oakland, California.
+Professor Silverstein served as the Chair of the Board of Directors of Women Organized to Respond to Life-Threatening Disease (WORLD), a women’s HIV/AIDS advocacy, education, and support organization headquartered in Oakland, California.
 She also is an honorary director of the UC Berkeley Law Foundation, a funder of post-law school public interest fellowships.

-Professor Silverstein enjoys spending time outdoors with her husband and son, practicing yoga, cooking and reading.
+Professor Silverstein enjoys spending time outside with her husband, son and daughter, practicing yoga, cooking and reading.

 Courses Taught: Individual Representation Clinic, Mediation Clinic, and Roles and Ethics in Practice

 Expertise: Public Interest Law and Clinical Teaching

 My favorite part about teaching you is... witnessing students gain a new sense of confidence in themselves as lawyers, mediators and human beings as they take on powerful roles in a competent and effective way.